lambdaprime/fireguard/README.md

 ORIGIN\_VM\_LOCATION -- directory with original VM.
 It should be self sufficient and include everything what is needed to run a VM (kernel, vm_config.json, etc).
 See Quick Start for more details.

-HOST\_IFACE -- host OS external network interface name (so VMs can access Internet)
+HOST\_IFACE -- host system external network interface name (so VMs can access Internet)

 # Usage